 Did you know carpet has a mechanical function?
 Quite frankly carpet was designed as a filter; it’s literally the biggest filter in the home or business!!
 Each year several pounds of soil can accumulate in and under the carpet, so it’s just as important to clean for mechanical purposes as well as aesthetic purposes to remove the soil from the carpet fiber.

 Soil, when it accumulates in a carpet acts like little knives cutting and scratching at the carpet fiber, grinding the expensive yarns down into those worthless fibers that fill your vacuum bag.
-The longer the customer waits between cleaning, the more damage is done.
-Carpet, if not maintained properly by vacuuming twice a week and professional hot water extraction periodically, will quickly exhibit wear and unfortunately will result in those shaded, worn looking traffic lanes and black edges.
+The longer one waits between cleanings, the more damage that is done.
+Carpet, if not maintained properly will quickly exhibit wear and unfortunately will result in those shaded, worn looking traffic lanes and black soil filtration edges.
 This shading is considered damage and is hardly irreversible.
-It is important to vacuum regularly and have carpets professionally cleaned with the factory recommended extraction method and to re-apply a carpet protector like Teflon or Scotch-Guard to heavily traveled pathways to prevent damage and extend carpet life and appearance.
-We offer fiber protector application at your request which again your carpet manufacturer highly recommends after cleaning.
+It is important to vacuum regularly and have carpets professionally and periodically cleaned with the factory recommended extraction method and to re-apply a carpet protector like Teflon or Scotch-Guard to heavily traveled pathways to prevent damage and extend carpet life and appearance.
+We offer fiber protector application at your request which again your carpet manufacturer highly recommends after a professional cleaning.

 What happens when the “carpet filter” gets too full?
 Your family begins breathing higher levels of allergens including dust mites & debris.
 These microscopic organisms, which are related to spiders, live in many homes.
 Too small to see with the naked eye, dust mites thrive in warm, humid environments — eating dead skin cells and nesting in dust-collecting bedding, fabric, carpet and furnishings.
 The residue that dust mites leave behind mixes with dust and becomes airborne.
 If you aren't allergic to dust mite protein, it's not harmful.
 But if you are, inhaling the residue can cause bothersome symptoms, including wheezing, sneezing, watery eyes, runny nose and skin rash.